THIS PAGE IS DESIGNED TO HELP YOU NAVIGATE COVID-19 WITHIN THE RESIDENCE HALLS. REMEMBER TO REGULARLY CHECK BACK FOR NEW UPDATES.

 Not yet but rooms are being reserved.
 If you are interested in living on campus, you are encouraged to apply via the Housing Application link on myFairmontstate as soon as possible so that you can be placed in your preferred room type.

-Move-In will be an independent process.
-There will not be carts or buggies available so feel free to bring your own for use.
+No; move-in will be an independent process.
+There will be a limited number of carts and buggies available but feel free to bring your own for use.

-No; You are permitted to bring one person with you to help move in your belongings.
+Yes; You are permitted to bring two guests with you to help move in your belongings.
 If additional people come to campus, they will be required to remain in their cars and will not be permitted to enter the residence halls for any reason, including use of on-campus restrooms.

 If you visit our Guide to Success, you’ll be able to find a list of suggested items to bring and items prohibited in the residence halls.
 The list can be found in the Residence Hall Guide in the student resources section.
 We highly encourage students to limit what they bring with them for the fall semester due to the no move-in volunteers and the two-hour move-in timeslots.
 Please take the time to consider if you need extra furniture.
 Additionally, items such as winter clothes and such can always be brought later in the semester once you determine when they are needed.